jensmoes/balena-homebridge/README.md

 They will then be added to the image.
 Note: The environment variables will override any build time configuration.

+The default local storage location is `/data/homebridge/`.
+You can change this by adding a device variable named `STORAGE_PATH` pointing to the desired location.

 ## Build

 ```